-In our interview series on digital health we talked with mHealth (mobile health) expert Valerie Storms.
+In our interview series on digital health and the digital transformation of healthcare we talked with mHealth (mobile health) expert Valerie Storms.
 Valerie has been closely involved in mHealth research & development projects and shares her views on how valuable mHealth applications are developed in collaborations between universities, hospital networks, government agencies, the industry and other stakeholders.

 Since 2012, Valerie Storms is the program manager of the Mobile Health Unit (MHU), a center of expertise in mobile healthcare, so the lessons she shares are based on years of practical experience.
 The Mobile Health Unit is part of a collaboration between the university of Hasselt and hospitals in the region of Limburg in Belgium: Jessa hospital and hospital East-Limburg.
 Valerie has a master’s degree in ‘Bioscience Engineering: cellular and genetic engineering’ and a PhD in bioinformatics.

 The interview also touches upon several topics outside the strict scope of mHealth and the successes realized in this regard within MHU (including a spin-off with an FDA-approved application).
 Valerie among others also talks about the challenges to realize a multidisciplinary care approach, current care system challenges, health records and how to involve the patient better, starting from the education of doctors.
 An interview on mHealth with more than one personal twist since Valerie knows what it means to be a patient with chronic diseases, living with cystic fibrosis and diabetes.